2ndSightLab/ai-tracker/issues.md

 Fixed issues in fixed.md

+## Today's objectives:

+🟡 If I have OUs and accounts and I want to align them to teh configuration > using drift management, list all the OUS in config and all the OUs in the account.
+Specify if the OUs in the config should be renamed to OUs in the acount or vice versa...then do the same for accouunts in OUs...

+🟡 Need to fix SCP for manage kiro to allow identity center + kiro for that account only.
+All other accounts blocked from kiro.
+Fix SCP

+🟡 S3 cloudwatch logging (to replae s3 access log bucket) - Delivery to CloudWatch Logs is billed at standard CloudWatch Logs rates: The Infrequent Access log class ingests at a lower cost than the Standard class, but does not support metric filters. >> need the option to specify infrequent or standrd access per bucket to log to cw

+🟡 Fix rename/menu issues

+🟡 When rename in config, rename in AWS > which means tracking the renaming actions (from > to)

+🟡 Nested OUs

+🟡 Move OUs to align with config if theya re moved (which means tracking the moves)

+🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

+🟡 Wrong IP in admin user policy

+🟡 Fix KMS key deployment - ERROR: deploy-kms-logs-key.sh is not implemented

+🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct name/id

+🟡 No deploy action available for Delegate Org Admin

+🟡 log bucket script not ipmelmented

+🟡 Backup env should create a backup account for each env (confirmed by user), kms, iam

+🟡 Remove Select Environment from deploy menu

+## Later

 🟡 rename environment - fails to correct ids so files not found.

 🟡 When budget exists check to see that it is acutually replacing all existing budget amounts.